 Their mission is therefore threefold:

 - Lawyers defend.

-Any lawyer can plead and represent his or her client in any court in the country - the police court, the civil magistrate’s court (justice de paix/vredegerecht), the court of first instance, the commercial court, the labour tribunal, the court of appeal, the labour court, the assize court, or the Council of State (Conseil d’État/Raad van State) - and even in other European Union countries.
+Any lawyer can plead and represent their client in any court in the country — the police court, the civil magistrate's court (justice de paix/vredegerecht), the court of first instance, the commercial court, the labour tribunal, the court of appeal, the labour court, the assize court, or the Council of State (Conseil d'État/Raad van State) – as well as in other European Union countries.

-Lawyers also provide assistance in arbitration or mediation proceedings, for any alternative method of resolving conflicts, or for any meeting.
+Lawyers also provide assistance in arbitration or mediation proceedings, with alternative dispute resolution, or for any meeting.

 They do not act only in the event of a dispute.
 Through the advice they provide, or the contracts they draft or adapt, they often avoid the need to go to court.

-They can also help if you need to rent or buy real estate, if you want to set up a company, if you are crippled by debt, if you want to conclude a contract with a new employer, if you have been the victim of an accident or an assault, if you are summoned to court, if you are separating from your partner, etc.
+They can also help if you need to rent or buy real estate, if you want to set up a company, if you are struggling with debt, if you want to conclude a contract with a new employer, if you have been the victim of an accident or an assault, if you are summoned to court or if you are separating from your partner.

-For people with low incomes, the law provides a legal aid service (aide juridique/juridische bijstand, formerly known as ‘pro deo’) and court costs assistance (assistance judiciaire/rechtsbijstand).
+For people on low incomes, the law provides a legal aid service (aide juridique/juridische bijstand, formerly known as 'pro deo') and assistance with court costs (assistance judiciaire/rechtsbijstand):

 Through legal aid, the services of a lawyer are made available completely or partially free of charge.
 It is a two-tier system: